KennethKo/ptjson/README.md

 --JSON stringifier already skips serializing inherited properties, but also skips __proto__, as does the decycler.

 -- If we do collect __proto__s in a reserved $array at the top, we'd need to do two passes through the objects to remove redundant references to the same objects between __proto__ references and direct references (unless we adapted decycle directly).
 Perhaps this should all be $refjson, rather than ptjson.

+-- Chained prototype refs? climbing the chain to the common ref? hm.

 -Work out logic for prototype-ifying JS objects with approximate redundancies paired with overrides.
 Do a bit of huffman research, but more likely some kind of center-finding refresher?
 Could be more naive than that.